kairosity/mp2-tunnel-focus/README.md

 Fix: I created a local storage method on the List Object.

 - PROBLEM: The popover.
 I want to dynamically summon the navigation popover (containing edit, delete, timers etc...)
+I created an array of ellipsis icons that I iterated through and added an event listener for clicks.
+When any of the icons were clicked the popover would appear over the associated icon.
+I started by using getBoundingClientRect() as illustrated below.

+            const ellipsisArray = document.querySelectorAll('.task-options');
+            const popover = document.getElementById('popover');

+            ellipsisArray.forEach(icon=>{
+                icon.addEventListener('click', function(event){
+                    let ellipsis = event.target;
+                    console.log(ellipsis.getBoundingClientRect());
+                    popover.style.top = (ellipsis.getBoundingClientRect().y).toString()+"px";
+                    popover.style.left = (ellipsis.getBoundingClientRect().x - 95).toString()+"px";

+                    window.addEventListener('scroll', function(){
+                        popover.style.top = (ellipsis.getBoundingClientRect().y).toString()+"px";
+                        popover.style.left = (ellipsis.getBoundingClientRect().x - 95).toString()+"px";
+                    })

+                    popover.style.zIndex = "1";

+                })
+            })
+            if(popover.style.zIndex === "1"){
+                !ellipsisArray.addEventListener('click', function(){
+                    console.log("something else clicked.")
+                })
+            }

+I added an amount of px to the top and left of this, but that didn't work as the top and left values are dependent on page scroll.
+I.e. when I scrolled up the page, the location of the popover shifted dramatically.
+I needed to make it relative to the ellipsis itself **and** responsive to scroll events.
+I started playing around with the x & y offsets on the page, and then in an angry burst of stack overflowing, I happened upon tippy.js, which enabled me to implement the exact functionality I wanted in less than 15 minutes.
+Long live tippy.js.

 # Issues / Room For Improvement